 I said, "no."

 She stated, "I smell baked bread."
-This olfactory memory of baked bread and her pointing finger was the beginning of her turning point session.
+This olfactory memory of baked bread and her pointing finger was the beginning of her turning point or apex session.

 Even though I was new to this work I was excited because I knew this was important.
 She was hesitant to go where her finger was directing us, but with a little safe guiding she did in her body.
 We worked through an association that day based on the intertwined association of the smell of baking bread, being slapped and being punched in her stomach.

 Her mother had been a devout baker and unfortunately was also very physically abusive.
 The session ended with her realization that going outside usually meant going shopping as a child and going shopping meant getting a beating when they got back from the store.
-This then reminded her of going to the grocery store and going to the grocery store meant there were smells of food and especially the triggering smell of baking bread as well as horrible abdominal pain.
+As an adult going outside reminded her of going to the grocery store and going to the grocery store meant there were smells of food - especially the triggering smell of baking bread along with horrible abdominal pain.
 Her abdominal pain was one of the reasons she had sought my help originally.
 We worked through multiple body triggers that day and then as I stated above something miraculous happened.

 At our very next appointment she told me she had bought a brand new car.
 I asked, "You bought a car?
 Really?
 What are you planning on doing with your new car?"

 She stated, "I'm going to travel.
 I've always wanted to travel and I'm going to do it.
 I want to start visiting friends and family again" I was floored.
-This was a woman who could barely drive to my office for her appointments, her husband did all the shopping for the home and she occasionally ventured out to the park or the hobby store.
+This was a woman who could barely drive to the convent for her appointments, her husband did all the shopping for the home and she occasionally ventured out to the park or the hobby store.

 I said, "That's wonderful.
 Are you going to travel with your husband?"